testcontainers/testcontainers-go/docs/modules/k3s.md

 #### Image

-If you need to set a different K3s Docker image, you can use `testcontainers.WithImage` with a valid Docker image for K3s.
-E.g. `testcontainers.WithImage("docker.io/rancher/k3s:v1.27.1-k3s1")`.
+If you need to set a different K3s Docker image, you can set a valid Docker image as the second argument in the `Run` function.
+E.g. `Run(context.Background(), "docker.io/rancher/k3s:v1.27.1-k3s1")`.

 {% include "../features/common_functional_options.md" %}